DTF Masterclass: Create perfect files & process transfers professionally

 High-tech on carrier film: the DTF process

 First, we print your motif in 4 colours (CMYK) on a special, transparent carrier film.
 This is immediately followed by a highly opaque white application.
 The secret of durability?
 A fine hot-melt adhesive that is "powdered" while still wet and fixed with heat.
+With this innovative technique, you can finish dark, light and colourful textiles made of polyester, cotton, elastane or mixed fabrics in just a few steps.

 The highlight: your transfers are ready for immediate use or can be stored for up to 6 months - with full elasticity and wash resistance up to 60 °C.